-Basham, Ringe y Correa stands out in the Mexican legal market for its size and its equally impressive longevity.
-Its breadth of service is also outstanding.
-Corporate, IP, labour, tax and litigation remain core practice areas while the firm’s diversification extends to industry groups – there are aerospace and automotive teams, while luxury brands benefit from Basham’s membership of a global luxury brands law firm network.
-Specific desks have been set up to target clients from countries investing heavily in Mexico, such as China, in recognition of the growing importance of looking to markets beyond the US.
+Basham, Ringe y Correa is remarkable both for its size and longevity, recently celebrating its 110th anniversary in 2022.
+With age comes experience and a breadth of service that its competitors struggle to replicate.
+Although its corporate, banking, labour, tax and litigation practice areas remain the core strengths of this firm, Basham has launched industry-specific groups, including aerospace and automotive, while luxury brands benefit from the firm’s membership in a global luxury brands law firm network.
+Basham has also established desks to target clients from countries investing heavily in Mexico, such as China, a move signalling the growing importance of looking to markets beyond the US.

-Part of Basham’s success lies in staffing its core departments with sufficiently large and specialist teams to take on multiple complex cases at once.
-The clearly structured groups work together, and the firm incentivises cross-practice communication to ensure a streamlined service offer.
-The fact that the firm’s executive committee is comprised of five partners from different practice areas, shows this multi-disciplinary vision emanates from the top.
+Basham’s key departments are well-stocked with specialist talent, allowing them to take on multiple complex cases at once.
+The structured groups work together, and the firm incentivises cross-practice communication to ensure its services are streamlined.
+The firm’s executive committee comprises five partners from different practice areas, evidence that this multidisciplinary vision emanates from the top.

-Basham has invested in building strong offices in Monterrey and Querétaro.
+In addition to its Mexico City base, Basham has invested in establishing a name for itself in Monterrey, Querétaro and León.
 While the firm’s traditional client base is drawn from abroad, these offices are part of a strategy to build Basham’s client base by being close to local clients in the country’s industrial hubs.

-The firm’s executive committee, co-headed by Eduardo Kleinberg and Alejandro Catalá, are thinking carefully about how best to align lawyers more closely across ranks, to make the firm a more collaborative working environment.
-The firm has recently implemented a transparent career track, making it easier for associates to understand what is required to develop at the firm.
-In addition, associates are now playing a more active role in the firm’s committees.
-One of which is the diversity and inclusion committee, which was launched at the end of 2019.
-Several other management committees exist to assist the executive partners with various priority areas, including the offices outside Mexico City, technology and business development.
+The firm’s executive committee, which is currently made up of Eduardo Kleinberg, Alejandro Catalá, Gil Zenteno, Jorge de Presno and Amilcar Peredo, is thinking about the best ways to foster a more collaborative working environment.
+The firm has implemented a career path, clarifying for associates how to develop and reach higher positions.
+In addition, associates are now playing a more active role in the firm’s committees, including its diversity and inclusion committee.
+Several other committees exist to assist the executive partners with various priority areas, including the offices outside Mexico City, and technology and business development.

-Basham has four offices in total, including one of the largest offices in Monterrey of any Mexico City firm, which is headed by the noted Carlos Velázquez de León.
-The Querétaro office, which now matches Monterrey’s in headcount, remains a success story under corporate partner Luis Luján.
-The outpost in León, Guanajuato, opened in 2018, is also headed by Luján.
-Mexico City is home to the firm’s HQ and hosts the bulk of the firm’s partners.
+Basham has four offices in total, including one of the largest offices in Monterrey of any Mexico City firm.
+There are outposts in Querétaro and León.
+Mexico City is home to the firm’s HQ and home to the majority of the firm’s partners.

 Alliances & networks

-Basham is a strong believer in using networks to build its international profile and belongs to some of the most recognised global networks.
-These include the Club de Abogados, Lex Mundi and the World Services Group (WSG).
-In September 2020, WSG appointed partner Jesús Colunga as a member of its board of directors for 2020-21.
+Basham believes in using networks to build its international profile and belongs to some of the most recognised global networks.
+These include the Club de Abogados, Lex Mundi and the World Services Group.
 It is also part of the labour law network Ius Laboris and Luxury Law Alliance, a network of luxury brands and their legal teams.